fishysticks456/puppeteerQA/README.md

 THEN
 1. Clone / download this repository to your computer
-2. > npm init ?
+2. > npm update ?
 I think?
 3. Adjust config settings at top of freetrial.js
 3. > node freetrial.js

 This should run a open a new browser window that automatically walks through the checkout process - up to the point where an alert appears, as it did when I last ran it 6/30/2019 7pm.